HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   </figcaption>
 </figure>

 The top ten highest impact tables starts with the `glyf`, `CFF`, `GPOS`, and `hmtx` tables.
-These contain the data for the Bézier curves that make up the outlines of all glyphs (`glyf` and `CFF`), OpenType positioning features (GPOS) and horizontal metrics (`hmtx`).
+These contain the data for the Bézier curves that make up the outlines of all glyphs (`glyf` and `CFF`), OpenType positioning features (`GPOS`) and horizontal metrics (`hmtx`).
 This is great because these tables are directly related to the number of glyphs in the font.
 Reduce the number of glyphs in the font by removing glyphs you don't need and you will dramatically reduce its file size.

 Figuring out <a hreflang="en" href="https://bramstein.com/writing/web-font-anti-patterns-subsetting.html">what you need and what you don't need</a> is the hard part though.
 You might accidentally remove glyphs, or break OpenType features that you need to render text correctly.
 Instead of subsetting manually using, for example, <a hreflang="en" href="https://fonttools.readthedocs.io/en/latest/subset/index.html">font tools</a>, you can use tools like <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a> or <a hreflang="en" href="https://github.com/zachleat/glyphhanger">glyphhanger</a> to automatically create a "perfect" subset based on the content on your site.
 However, be mindful whether the license of your font permits such modifications.

 It is interesting to note that the `name` and `post` tables are in the top 10.
 These two tables primarily contain metadata that is important for desktop fonts, but not necessary for web fonts.
-This is an indication a lot of web fonts contain metadata that can be stripped without consequences, such as name table entries, glyph names in the post table, non-Unicode cmap entries, etc. We would love to see a universal set of recommendations (or even a <a hreflang="en" href="https://pmt.sourceforge.io/pngcrush/">pngcrush</a>-like tool) that can be used by foundries and web developers to remove every last unnecessary byte from a web font.
+This is an indication a lot of web fonts contain metadata that can be stripped without consequences, such as name table entries, glyph names in the `post` table, non-Unicode `cmap` entries, etc. We would love to see a universal set of recommendations (or even a <a hreflang="en" href="https://pmt.sourceforge.io/pngcrush/">pngcrush</a>-like tool) that can be used by foundries and web developers to remove every last unnecessary byte from a web font.

 ### Outline formats

 You might have noticed the OpenType sizes table contains two entries for vector glyph outline data: `glyf` and `CFF`.
-There are actually four competing ways to store vector outlines in OpenType: TrueType (`glyf`), Compact Font Format (`CFF`), Compact Font Format 2 (`CFF2`), and Scalable Vector Graphics (`OT-SVG`; not to be confused with the old SVG font format).
+There are actually four competing ways to store vector outlines in OpenType: TrueType (`glyf`), Compact Font Format (`CFF`), Compact Font Format 2 (`CFF2`), and Scalable Vector Graphics (`SVG`; not to be confused with the old SVG font format).
 There are also three image based formats—we will talk about two of them in the color fonts section.

 The OpenType specification is what you could charatibly call "a compromise".
 Several competing approaches to do mostly the same thing were added to the specification because there was no consensus.
 If you're interested in how this came to be, <a hreflang="en" href="https://www.pastemagazine.com/design/adobe/the-font-wars/">The Font Wars</a> by David Lemon is a great read.
 We'll see this pattern of competing approaches repeated again and again in the sections on variable and color fonts (though with different actors).
 At the end of the day, having multiple ways to store vector outlines mostly works, but it does place a heavy additional burden on type designers and implementations—not to mention increasing the attack surface area for exploits.

 Type designers can choose the outline format they prefer.
 Looking at the distribution of outline formats, it is pretty clear what type designers have chosen.
 The overwhelming majority (91%) of fonts use the `glyf` outline format, while 9% use the `CFF` outline format.
-There is some `OT-SVG` color font usage as well, but less than 1% (not pictured).
+There is some `SVG` color font usage as well, but less than 1% (not pictured).

 {{ figure_markup(
   image="outline-formats.png",